aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 Chip + Linda (hose heads),

 It's 10 'til 9 in the morning on June 23.
 I'm in bed and will go to sleep after writing this letter.
 I like it here a lot.
 Guess what—I'm a cook again!
 I'm the second shift cook from 8:00 pm till 8:00 am.
 I put out one midnight meal and one breakfast.
 It's a pretty nice job.
 I'm already used to sleeping during the day, and it's light here 20 hours a day anyway, so no big deal.
 Plus I work 12 hours every day.
-Some people here aren't working hardly at all yet since the salmon haven't really started to run.
+Some people here aren't working hard at all yet since the salmon haven't really started to run.
 We have had some, though.

 I wrote Mom, Dad, and Polly that I was going king salmon fishing since they were running.
 Well, that trip fell through.
-But I did get to hitchhike way out to some lakes about 25 miles outside town.
+But I did get to hitchhike out to some lakes about 25 miles outside town.
 Boy, talk about fishing!
 This lake had rainbow trout, grayling, arctic char, Dolly Varden, and all the salmon (though none of the salmon were running yet).
 I went for the Dolly Vardens.
-They're a sea-going trout that average between 1 and 3 pounds and are real fighters.
+They're sea-going trout that average between 1 and 3 pounds and are real fighters.
 You have a 2- to 5-minute struggle to pull one in, and they jump a lot.
 I caught 8 or 9 and kept 5 of the biggest to smoke.
 I learned how to dry and smoke fish.
 I'll bring some home.

 Last night on my lunch break, I removed some cheeks from some king salmon that we got.
 One of the processors kept them for me.
 They're in the smoker right now.

-I sent home a copy of my airline reservations, and I think they get me home around the 17th or so of July.
+I sent home a copy of my airline reservations, and I think they will get me home around the 17th or so of July.
 I think I'm going to have to call the airline and change that to more like the 25th of July.
 The fishing season is a little delayed this year.
 The water stayed colder longer, which made the fish start running later.
 Pat will still be home, right?
 I hope so.
 How's the lawyer business, Chip?
 Taken any bribes from any crooked rapists yet?
 Hey Linda, pregnant yet?
 Let's get with it.
 Dodie and Grace have fulfilled their womanly functions.
 Speaking of pregnancies and babies, did you guys know that Brian gave me herpes?
 Who would have thought that I'd catch a social disease from my year-and-a-half-old nephew?
 I was really sick for about five days, and I was house-sitting all alone, so there was no one around to complain to.
 What good is being sick if you can't make those you love miserable too?

-Well, I'm real sleepy, so I'll say good night.
+Well, I'm really sleepy, so I'll say good night.
 See you in 3 or 4 weeks.
 Good day!
 Love,
 Dan